near/docs/docs/concepts/storage.md

 ### Example

-Let's try a simple IPFS integration example using the NFT.Storage API:
+Let's try a simple IPFS integration using the [NFT.Storage API](https://nft.storage/api-docs/):

 1. [Register an account on nft.storage](https://nft.storage/login/) so you can create API access keys.